Generic Name: fluvoxamine (Oral route)

-- Adults—At first, 100 milligrams (mg) once a day, at bedtime.
-Your doctor may increase your dose if needed.
-However, the dose usually is not more than 300 mg per day.
+- Adults—At first, 100 milligrams (mg) once a day at bedtime.
+Your doctor may adjust your dose as needed.
+However, the dose is usually not more than 300 mg per day.

 - Children—Use and dose must be determined by your doctor.

 - For oral dosage form (tablets):